 [Regulation 35 inserted in Gazette 11 Dec 1998 p.
 6602.]

-36. Disposing of any thing forfeited to the Crown
+36. Ways prescribed of disposing of thing forfeited to Crown (Act s.
+99W(1))

 (1) For the purposes of section 99W(1) of the Act, the following ways are prescribed for disposing of any thing forfeited to the Crown under the Act —

-(a) transfer to the Department for its use or transfer, with or without charge, to another public authority or to a department of the Commonwealth;
+(a) transfer to the Department for its use or transfer, with or without charge, to another public authority or to a department of the Commonwealth; or

-(b) sale at public auction, by tender or by private contract;
+(b) sale at public auction, by tender or by private contract; or

 (c) treatment at a site licensed under Part V of the Act, as specified by the Chief Executive Officer; or